SMozaffar/Network-intrusion-analysis/README.md

 ### Model Performance Summary

-The models were evaluated using various metrics, including accuracy, precision, recall, and F1-score.
-Below is a summary of the model performances:

 | Model          | Accuracy | Precision (Macro Avg) | Recall (Macro Avg) | F1-Score (Macro Avg) |
 |----------------|----------|-----------------------|--------------------|----------------------|
 | GaussianNB     | 0.6254   | 0.3333                | 0.4023             | 0.3321               |